rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 authoritative reference sources if these have been used to supply elements of the description.
 Use the form and punctuation conventions recommended by Standard Citation Forms for Published Bibliographies and Catalogs Used in Rare Book Cataloging.
-Begin the note with the word “References” and a colon.
+Begin the note with the word "References" and a colon.
 References: Evans 24658
-(Comment: Made in conjunction with a general note reading: “Publication date from Evans”)
+(Comment: Made in conjunction with a general note reading: "Publication date from Evans")
 7B14.2.
 Make other references to published descriptions, if considered important.
 Such references are especially useful whenever the cited source would serve to distinguish an edition (or variant) from similar editions (or variants),